 A terrorist, like any other criminal, will do what he can to cover his tracks.
 The Maltese origin of clothing in the bomb suitcase does not establish that either the suitcase or the bomb was once in Malta.

 The clothing in the bomb suitcase, which was identifiable as having been manufactured in Malta, bore labels to this effect, enabled Royal Armament Research and Development (RARDE) to determine the country of origin as Malta.
 So these labels had not been removed by the terrorists.

 The Lockerbie investigators established that six items of the clothing and an umbrella, which originated in Malta were new and had been purchased new from the same shop in Malta on the same occasion.

-These items of clothing had been purchased from Mary’s House in Sliema weeks, not days, before 21st December 1988.
-The prosecution is claiming that the clothes were bought on the 7th December, while the defense is suggesting the 23rd November 1988 as the date.
+These items of clothing had been purchased from Mary’s House in Sliema, weeks not day's before 21 December 1988.
+The prosecution is claiming that the clothes were bought on 7 December, while the defense is suggesting 23 November 1988 as the date.

 In my opinion the facts and matters set out above are consistent with an attempt by the terrorists to distract the attention of the investigating authorities away from Frankfurt or Heathrow to Malta in the event of the bomb being detected or as in fact happened of the bomb exploding above land and debris from the bomb and the bomb suitcase being recovered.

-It is inherently unlikely that terrorists would have tried to place the bomb suitcase on board Air Malta KM 180 on the 21st December 1988 for the following four reasons.
+It is inherently unlikely that terrorists would have tried to place the bomb suitcase on board Air Malta KM 180 on 21 December 1988 for the following four reasons.

 1. Terrorists do not expose themselves and their plans to any unnecessary risk of detention or of error;